DangHung80/ProbabilityAndStatistics_HK242_Group4/README.md

 1 - Notebooks

-2 - Report:
+2 - Report

   2.1.
 A full written report (PDF format)

   2.2.
 A presentation slide (PDF format)

 3 - Exercises (8 practice exercises in the chapter and 3 advanced exercises)